 30 Best Ice Breaker Games to Make Your Meetings Fun

 Here are some fun meeting icebreaker ideas.
 Try them and let us know what you think.
 If you have techniques that you’ve used, share them with us.
 Together we can use icebreaker games and team-building activities to make meetings less dreadful!

 Getting a team to work together means building that team.
 Team-building icebreakers do just that, break that ice that freezes teams in a rigid way.
 Using these games will help to melt that ice and build the bonds that all well-performing teams have developed.

 What’s the one word you’d use to describe yourself?
 Everyone picks one and then they’re referred to by that name throughout the meeting.
 It’s more than a silly way to start the meeting; it helps you learn about the personality traits of your team members and lets everyone get to know one another a bit better.
 The best part of this icebreaker game it’s that it’s great for virtual meetings and remote teams.

 2. Personality Quiz

-This one it’s a great team building activity that works great for small teams.
+This one is a great team-building activity that works great for small teams.
 Simply grab or create a personality quiz and hand it to your team members.
-Once they fill them out, ask each of them whether they agree with the results or not and ask them a couple of icebreaker questions.
+Once they fill it out, ask each of them whether they agree with the results and ask them a couple of icebreaker questions.
 This is a great conversation starter and a great way to know your team members’ personality traits.